15 Best LinkedIn CRM Tools for 2026

 What I like about it

-Many LinkedIn outreach campaigns break after the first reply.
-The bottleneck is almost never “finding leads”, it’s keeping momentum and running a consistent follow-up cadence.
-Pipedrive is good at turning a chat into a tracked deal quickly, without forcing a complex process.
+The place LinkedIn campaigns break is right after the first reply.
+The bottleneck is keeping momentum and running a consistent follow-up cadence, more than finding leads.
+Pipedrive is good at turning a chat into a tracked deal quickly – the foundation of a working LinkedIn sales pipeline.

 P.S.
 Pipedrive also works well with Expandi.
-See more info and how to integrate with LinkedIn here.
+See how to connect Pipedrive with LinkedIn for the full setup.

 Who it’s for